chavantxt/mydsacode/README.md

 ## Binary search
 To check ascending descending pick any two array elements and compare.
-Count the difference in the index and add 1.
+Count the difference in the index and add 1 count occurrences.